Retirement Retired Life

 Coatzacoalcos has a rich history but has become more dangerous for residents.

-The homicide rate is low in the area, but other crime is becoming an issue, including thefts and drug activity.
+The homicide rate is low in the area, but other crimes are becoming an issue, including thefts and drug activity.
+Issues such as assaults, robberies, and cartel activity are prevalent, which impacts both residents and visitors negatively.

 3. Tijuana